structurizr/structurizr.github.io/commands/03-server/21-diagrams/03-notation.md

 # Notation

 Unlike formal diagramming notations such as UML and ArchiMate, Structurizr purposely uses a very simple and constrained notation consisting of boxes and unidirectional arrows, some aspects of which can be customised via a set of element and relationship styles.

+> Element and relationship styles apply to all views within a workspace - there is no way to define view-specific styles.
+This is by design, so that views remain consistently styled within a workspace.

 ## Diagram key